In this role, you will be responsible for the following:

-- Candidate must have leadership experience and be comfortable giving constructive verbal and written feedback to participants in order to prepare them for full-time, entry-level job positions or continue on to the Windy City Harvest Apprenticeship program
+- Candidate must have experience managing direct reports and be comfortable giving constructive verbal and written feedback to participants in order to prepare them for full-time jobs or continue to the Windy City Harvest Apprenticeship program

-- Adaptable communication skills: Microsoft Office, email, phone, in person, etc.
+- Adaptable communication skills: Google Drive, Outlook, email, phone, in-person

 Come work in a setting that is like no other as you support our mission: We cultivate the power of plants to sustain and enrich life.
 Take the first step toward being one of the employees who make the Garden one of the treasures of the Forest Preserves of Cook County.
 Apply today.
 Please note that applicants who do not meet the required qualifications will not be considered.

 Disclaimer: The above statements are intended to describe the general nature and level of work being performed by people assigned to this classification.
 They are not intended to be construed as an exhaustive list of all responsibilities and qualifications required of personnel so classified.